Educators

 Booking Schedule

 Our schedule is filling up fast!
 Book early to avoid disappointment.
-Because some elements of our programming are weather dependent, the Niagara Safety Village requests that Primary classes (Gr.
-1 to Gr.
-4) be scheduled from September to November and April to June.
-Due to the high volume of Primary bookings, we ask ELKP and Junior classes (Gr.
-5-Gr.
-8) to be scheduled between November and March.
+Because some elements of our programming are weather dependent, the Niagara Safety Village requests that Primary classes (Grade 1-4) be scheduled from September-November and April-June.
+Due to the high volume of Primary bookings, we ask ELKP and Junior Classes (Grade 5-8) to be scheduled between November and March.

 Transportation